Learn About the Healthcare System & Medical Insurance Options for Expats in India

 Overview of Healthcare System

 Expats have always been coming to this diverse, vivid, and unique country.
 The natural beauty and stunning festivals attract tourists and expats from all over the globe.
-Although the country is becoming one of the largest economies in the world due to the rise in the IT industry, the country is still working on several developmental issues, including gender bias, wealth disparity, and low standard of healthcare.
+India is a massive and rapidly-expanding economy with potential in IT and services, but it continues to experience development problems (discrepancies, variable health access, and quality across states) that impact the health of the general public and health services coverage.
 It makes it problematic for expats to access standard healthcare in public hospitals.
 Hence, it is a lot easier for expats to access to private hospitals.
 Therefore, most expats prefer to obtain international medical coverage.

 Public Healthcare